Great bustard: Mortality

 Great bustards typically live for around 10 years, but some have been known to live up to 15 years or more.
 The maximum known life span for the species was 28 years.
 Adult males seem to have a higher mortality rate than females due mainly to fierce intraspecies fighting with other males during the breeding season.
-Many males may perish in their first couple of years of maturity due to this cause.
+Many males may perish in their first couple of years of maturity for this reason.

 Although little detailed information has been obtained of predators, over 80% of great bustards die in the first year of life and many are victims of predation.
 Chicks are subject to predation by the fact that they are ground-dwelling birds which are reluctant to fly.
-Predators of eggs and hatchlings include raptors, corvids, hedgehogs, foxes, weasels, badgers (Meles ssp.), martens (Martes ssp.), rats (Rattus ssp.) and wild boars (Sus scrofa).
+Predators of eggs and hatchlings include raptors, corvids, hedgehogs, foxes, weasels, badgers, martens, rats and wild boars (Sus scrofa).
 The most serious natural predators of nests are perhaps red foxes and hooded crows (Corvus cornix).
-Chicks grow very quickly, by 6 months being nearly two-thirds of their adult size, and are predated by foxes, lynxes, wolves (Canis lupus), dogs, jackals and eagles.
+Chicks grow very quickly, by 6 months being nearly two-thirds of their adult size, and are predated by foxes, lynxes, gray wolves (Canis lupus), dogs, jackals and eagles.
 Predation on adult male great bustards has been reportedly committed by white-tailed eagles (Haliaeetus albicilla) while golden eagles (Aquila chrysaetos) are potential predators and eastern imperial eagles (Aquila heliaca) have been known to prey on great bustards (but not likely to include adult males).
 Great bustards of unspecified age and sex have been found amongst Eurasian eagle-owl (Bubo bubo) prey remains in Bulgaria.
 A possible act of predation on a great bustard was observed to be committed by a much smaller raptor, the western marsh harrier (Circus aeruginosus), though it was likely that this bustard was "weak or injured" if it was taken alive.
 The bold, conspicuous behaviour of the breeding adult male bustard may attract the same large mammalian predators that predate chicks, such as wolves and lynx, while the more inconspicuous female may sometimes be attacked by various predators.
-However, predation is generally fairly rare for adults due to their size, nimbleness and safety in numbers due to their social behaviour.
+However, predation is generally fairly rare for adults because of their size, nimbleness and safety in numbers through social behaviour.

 Occasionally, other natural causes may contribute to mortality in the species, especially starvation in harsh winter months.
 However, major causes of mortality in recent centuries have been largely linked to human activity, as described below.